coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 * `href: university.edu/projects.gltf#math`

 These links would all show visible links to math-tagged objects in the scene.<br>
-To filter out non-related objects one could take it a step further using queries:
+To filter out non-related objects one could take it a step further using filters:

 * `href: schoolA.edu/projects.gltf#math&q=-topics math`
 * `href: schoolB.edu/projects.gltf#math&q=-courses math`